 Almost unseen a small stream runs in a stone built culvert beneath the houses and all the way across the children’s playground, under the railway viaduct and only re-appears where it drains into the river Dean.
 Not a lot of people know that!

-This delightful hamlet, actually a part of West Bollington.
+This delightful hamlet was created as a model mill village.
 Although the mill and the main body of cottages were built by Philip Antrobus, around 1818, the ‘community’ of Lowerhouse was the creation of Samuel Greg Jnr who not only developed the Lowerhouse mill (it was already in operation when he arrived in 1832) but also built many of the houses and the library/school for his workers.
 He provided them with allotments and encouraged them to grow their own vegetables.

 The mill has been in almost continuous use since 1818 and has its own mill pond, used only for fishing today.
 For many years there was a sand quarry in the field behind the mill and this area was re-developed as the Borough Council’s amenity (re-cycling) centre.
 The meadows between the mill and the ‘tip’ were the subject of strongly contested planning applications, resulting firstly in a new industrial development being started in late 2006, but then abandonned, and then the development of housing on both sides of the road from 2016.